 These ups and downs are common and generally don’t cause too many problems.
 They can build our resilience, help us to learn how to manage difficult situations, and prepare for any highs and lows of the future.

-Dealing with bipolar disorder
+What is bipolar disorder

 Bipolar disorder is a type of mood disorder in which people have times of low mood (clinical depression) and times of ‘high’ or elevated mood (mania).

 These episodes or changes last at least a week and affect the way a person thinks, feels and acts.
 This can interfere with relationships, activities, work or study and day-to-day living.
 Most people who develop bipolar disorder will have experienced symptoms by the age of 25.

 Often a depressive episode (or episodes) happens before a manic episode is experienced, but it depends on the individual.